pzacha/Solar-System-Model-2.0/README.md

-# Project Name
+# Solar system model
-> Solar System model.
+> 2D Solar System model.

 ## General info
-2D Solar system model.
+Gravitational model of the Solar System.
 It uses Euler method to estimate position and velocity of objects.
 GUI created using Tkinter and animation created using Matplotlib.

 ## Technologies